smimram/regrade/README.md

-# Grader: a simple grading system
+# REGrade: a simple grading system based on regular expressions

 This is a simple program to automatically grade homework.
 Each question is validated by looking a whether the file matches a regular expression.
 It can be useful as a first approximation of the correction, or in cases where tests are sufficient to ensure the validity of the answers.